- ACRONYMS AND DEFINITIONS

 - All sympathomimetic amines

-- MAO inhibitors - concomitant use of MAO inhibitors and phentermine increases the risk of hypertensive crisis; therefore, they should not be taken within 14 days of each other.
+- MAO inhibitors - coadministration of MAO inhibitors and sympathomimetic amines increases the risk of hypertensive crisis, and they should not be taken within 14 days of each other.

 - Serotonergic medications - case reports of serotonin syndrome have been reported in patients taking sympathomimetic amines with other serotonergic medications